-The New England Journal of Medicine JANUARY 05, 2012
+New England Journal of Medicine January 05, 2012

 Bottom Line

-In patients with a recent acute coronary syndrome, the addition of low-dose rivaroxaban (2.5 mg BID) to standard dual antiplatelet therapy reduced the composite of cardiovascular death, myocardial infarction, or stroke, but increased the risk of major bleeding.
+In patients with a recent acute coronary syndrome, adding very low-dose rivaroxaban (2.5 mg twice daily) to standard antiplatelet therapy significantly reduced cardiovascular death and ischemic events but increased the risk of major bleeding and intracranial hemorrhage.

 Key Findings